vanabharathiraja/llm-scratch/README.md

 ```

-**Would you like me to provide a basic "Hello World" PyTorch template for a simple Bigram language model to get your first script running?**

 [Python Environment Setup for LLM Fine-Tuning](https://www.youtube.com/watch?v=_z6WPasIK8U)
 This video provides a practical walkthrough of setting up a Conda environment specifically for PyTorch and CUDA to ensure your GPU is correctly utilized for model training.